Sanders’ backer tries to confront Nevada Democratic leader at his house

 “This conduct is completely unacceptable,” Weaver told Politico.
 “No one who behaves like this is part of our movement.
 People who support this campaign do so by civilly mobilizing other voters to come to the polls.
 We have zero tolerance for these activities and condemn them in the strongest terms.”

 Sanders has faced increased scrutiny over the actions of some of his self-identified followers.
-Earlier this month, leadership from Las Vegas’ Culinary Union Local 226 said several Sanders’ supporters harassed them after the union circulated a flyer claiming Sanders sought to take away members’ health benefits.
+Earlier this month, leadership from Las Vegas’ Culinary Local 226 said several Sanders’ supporters harassed them after the union circulated a flyer contending that Sanders sought to take away members’ health benefits.

 Contact Rory Appleton at RAppleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.